Strong earnings and confident management support PepsiCo’s share price growth

 PepsiCo, Inc. is an American multinational corporation that produces and sells food, soft drinks, and snacks.
 Its portfolio includes well-known brands such as Cheetos, Gatorade, Lay’s, Mountain Dew, Pepsi, Quaker, and Tropicana.
 The company was founded in 1965 by merging Thе Pepsi-Сola Company and Frito-Lay.
 On 13 November 1972, PepsiCo, Inc. went public on the NYSE, and its shares have since traded under the PEP ticker symbol.

-Image of PepsiCo, Inc.’s name
+Image of PepsiCo, Inc.’s company name

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Image of PepsiCo, Inc.’s name
+Image of PepsiCo, Inc.’s company name

 PepsiCo, Inc.’s main revenue streams